Noise increase in Warburg: Bundeswehr practices with attack helicopters at night!

 - Bad Hersfeld

-This rough area restriction affects especially citizens in the region and due to the possibility of changing practice areas also adjacent cities.
-The exercises are routinely carried out and should create a high degree of security for everyone involved during possible missions.
-Therefore, an increased noise and urgency can be expected on these nights, according to nw.
+This rough area restriction primarily affects citizens in the region and, due to the possibility of changing practice areas, also neighboring cities.
+The exercises are carried out routinely and are intended to create a high level of safety for everyone involved during possible operations.
+Therefore, increased noise and intensity can be expected on these nights, according to NW.

-Overall, these nightly exercises aim to ensure that the Bundeswehr's pilots are well prepared for their missions - and the training is part of it.
-And even if it might be a little loud for some, the look at the security and commitment is ultimately what counts.
+Overall, these nighttime exercises aim to ensure that Bundeswehr pilots are well prepared for their missions - and training is part of it.
+And even if it might be a bit noisy for some people, the focus on safety and operational readiness is ultimately what counts.